samuk/Open-Pi/compliance/Manual.md

 ## 2.7 Connecting and calibrating a display
 One of the ways to interact with the board is via an external display (with or without touchscreen component).
-If you want to use a display for video output from the Open Pi board the best way is to use the LCD_CON row of pins.
-The step between the pins of the connector is the smaller one – only 0.05'' (compared to 0.1'' of bigger boards).
+If you want to use a LCD display for video output from the Open Pi board the best way is to use the 40 pin header.
-Newer displays made by xxxx  have both 0.1'' and 0.05'' step connectors.
-Going for an LCD output you would also need need and a cable to attach the display to the board.
-The cable is sold separately.

 ## 2.7.2 Debian calibration
 The command that allows calibrating in Debian Linux is: